 Your role will be determined over the course of development and at the time of production.
 Amazon Studios has an open door, so this is difficult to specify in advance as creators may have different skills and experience levels.

-The rights rules vary depending on whether you upload an original property, like a wholly original script, or upload a revision, like a redraft of a script, movie trailer or video promo based on an Amazon Studios script.
-For original properties, the rights rules also vary depending on whether you submit your original property for public review or private review.
+The rights rules vary depending on whether you upload an original property, like a wholly original script or video, or upload a revision, like a new draft of a script, a video based on a script, or a script based on an original video.
+For original properties, the rights rules also vary depending on whether you submit your original property for public review or private evaluation.

-If you upload an original script for private review, Amazon Studios gets three important things with respect to your work:
+If you upload an original script or video for private evaluation, Amazon Studios gets three important things with respect to your work:

-And you keep four things with respect to your work:
+And you keep these things with respect to your work:

 Original Properties Submitted for Public Review

-If you upload an original script for public review (thereby starting a new project), Amazon Studios gets five important things with respect to your work:
+If you upload an original script or video for public review (thereby starting a new project), Amazon Studios gets five important things with respect to your work:

-And you keep six things with respect to your work:
+And you keep these things with respect to your work:

-If you revise your own script or video content with original material, the rights to your original revisions are considered part of your original script or video content and the rights in the original revisions go with the rights in the original script or video content.
-Your contribution of the revision will also cause our 45-day option period on your original script or video content to restart, even if the initial 45-day option period has ended.
+If you revise your own script or video with original material, the rights to your original revisions are considered part of your original script or video and the rights in the original revisions go with the rights in the original script or video.
+Your contribution of the revision will also cause our 45-day option period on your original script or video to restart, even if the initial 45-day option period has ended.

-If you revise someone else's script or video content, or create content based on an Amazon Studios project you didn't initiate, you assign all rights to the script or video content to us forever.
+If you revise someone else's script or video, or create content based on an Amazon Studios project you didn't initiate, you assign all rights to the script or video to us forever.
 You won't be entitled to option payments or other fees.
-The reason for the difference between the rights for original scripts and video content and the rights for revisions is that there is only one original script or movie for each project at Amazon Studios, but there's no limit to the number of revisions for each Project.
+The reason for the difference between the rights for original scripts and video and the rights for revisions is that there is only one original script or video for each project at Amazon Studios, but there's no limit to the number of revisions for each Project.
 It would just be too complicated to make films from projects if rights were divided up between contributors of revisions.

 When you remove your work from Amazon Studios, if we haven't exercised our option, we give you the right to use revisions to your work that were contributed to Amazon Studios by other users, but only to the extent those rights belong to us, and only for use in developing and distributing your original work.
 If you sublicense the rights to your property to anyone else, you must tell them how you got those rights (e.g., without any guarantee from Amazon Studios).